RvE54/RandoMice/readme.md

 In the second tab page named "Variables" in the bottom-left section of the software, the user may optionally define weights for each variable and covariate, which will reflect their relative importance when scoring a set of blocks.
 Weights are linear, with larger values representing greater "importance".
 In this tab page the user may also specify the number of digits of each variable: this number will not affect how RandoMice performs its calculations, but will determine how final results are rounded and shown.

 ### Defining subgroup sizes
 In the third tab page named "Subgroups" in the bottom-left section of the software, the user may optionally instruct the software to divide the experimental units in each block into subgroups.
 After ticking the corresponding checkbox, the user must define which input data column contains (physical) markers.
 If "None" is selected, the software assumes that subgroups must be created randomly.
-Else, the software will divide experimental units of each block into subgroups based on the markers as defined in the data column in such way that there is as little overlap between markers within subgroups as possible.
+Else, the software will divide experimental units of each block into subgroups based on the markers, as defined in the input data column, in such way that there is as little overlap between markers within subgroups as possible.
 The user must also define the subgroup sizes; a default subgroup size may be set in the current tab page and subgroup sizes may be further specified on the appeared tab page named "Subgroup sizes".

 ### Starting a run
 Block set creation can be started by pressing the "Run" button.
 The top-right progress section will display the time elapsed, the estimated time remaining and the number of created block sets.
 The run can always be interrupted by pressing the button "Abort".
 Alternatively, one may press the button "Show results" which will stop the run and display the current results.